 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

-- When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the proper direction.
+- When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the correct direction.
 In nearly all cases, the arrow should point towards the main part (or top) of the furnace.